@tdeekens avatar

 • Hiring: setting and communicating long-term staffing and hiring plans for the engineering department growing the group from four to sixteen engineers.

-• Onboarding: defining organisation wide onboarding goals for frontend engineers in all teams.
+• Onboarding: defining organization wide onboarding goals for frontend engineers in all teams.
 Enabling and easing the continuous growth of the department.

 • Planning: contributed to quarterly roadmap planning for six development teams.
 Aiming to help to make delivery as predictable and calm as possible.